Strain-Dependent Wetting of Graphene: Results and Discussion

-We compare this result with simulations using empirical force fields.
-For example, Ma et al.\cite{Ma2016/10.1038/nmat4449}~models the droplet using the TIP4P potential for water, plus a Lennard--Jones 6-12 potential between oxygen and carbon, fitted to a diffusion quantum Monte Carlo study\cite{Ma2011/10.1103/PhysRevB.84.033402}; they report a graphene-water contact angle of $89 \pm 0.5\degree$ based on these calculations (\Cref{fig:fig1}b, green).
+We briefly compare this result with simulations using empirical force fields.
+For example, Ma et al.\cite{Ma2016/10.1038/nmat4449}~model the droplet using the TIP4P potential for water, plus a Lennard--Jones 6-12 potential between oxygen and carbon, fitted to a diffusion quantum Monte Carlo benchmark\cite{Ma2011/10.1103/PhysRevB.84.033402}; they report a graphene-water contact angle of $89\degree$ based on these calculations.
 On the other hand, Carlson et al.\cite{Carlson2024/10.1021/acs.jpclett.4c01143}~propose a model using the SPC/E potential for water, plus a Lennard--Jones 6-12 potential also between oxygen and carbon but with different parameters, fitted to reproduce a finite-size corrected graphite-water contact angle of $60\degree$.
-They suggest that their fitting strategy, for a $60\degree$ graphite-water contact angle, predicts a $80\degree$ graphene-water contact angle; to validate this, we used the Carlson et al.~potential with the same analysis procedure as for the MLP-simulated droplets (\Cref{fig:fig1}b, pink), indeed obtaining a contact angle of $80.9 \pm 1.1\degree$.
+This predicts a $80\degree$ graphene-water contact angle, close to our estimate.
 As another point of comparison, Taherian et al.\cite{Taherian2013/10.1021/la304645w}~report a contact angle of $101\degree$ based on phantom-wall thermodynamic integration calculations from the Werder et al.\cite{Werder2003/10.1021/jp0268112}~potential.
-The disagreement between these empirical force field predictions indicates that graphene–water wetting is sensitive to the choice of parameterization, even when nominally fitted on first-principles data or experimental graphite-water contact angles.
-As such, our MLP-based approach is necessary to obtain a prediction where all interatomic interactions have been treated on an equal first-principles footing.
+The disagreement between these empirical force field predictions indicates that graphene–water wetting is sensitive to the choice of parametrization, even when nominally fitted on first-principles data or experimental graphite-water contact angles.
+As such, our MLP-based approach provides a necessary benchmark where all degrees of freedom are described at first-principles level.